 - EHS leadership during a crisis like COVID-19

 - Listening as a communication skill

 - Time management and utilization

 - Professional ethics and legal issues of management

 - Building EHS management systems

-The management skills you learn in this training will make you a more effective environmental health professional while also developing your proficiency in influencing the actions of others.
+The management skills you learn in this program will make you a more effective environmental health professional, while also improving your proficiency in influencing the actions of others.
 This skillset will allow you to lead others, manage yourself better, and make better decisions.

 Leadership Skills for Environmental Health and Safety Professionals